ydusf/Network-Visualisation-Tool/README.md

 ## Configuration

 - The tool uses environment variables for configuration.
-Create a `.env` file and refer to `.env.example` for required variables.
+Create a `.env` file and message Sebastian Latham using email below for the environment variables.

 ## Dependencies